skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * This is the most annoying of the forced Red Dragon battles, so come armed with patience.
 * Cast Stop and attack with Freya and Amarant to Stop, Petrify or Venom them in any combination.
-* Don't attack the same Red Dragon twice until you know whether the first attack connected - open a menu the moment someone's attack animation begins and wait for the result.
+* Don't attack the same Red Dragon twice until you know whether the first attack connected &ndash; open a menu the moment someone's attack animation begins and wait for the result.
 This also keeps the enemies' ATB gauges from filling while you wait.
 * Keep Zidane on stand-by to throw Phoenix Down in case Dive connects, and make sure everyone except Vivi survives the battle to gain AP.

 | Character | Ability | AP points |